 Arguably Mercer Island’s most decorated, home-grown player, Matt was a decorated player at the prep, college, and professional levels.
 During his Mudville 18U years, Matt was coached by several coaches including Marc Sagmoen, Brian Potoshnik, Dean Holbrook, Jim McGuire, and his dad, Kurt Boyd.
 He has been coached by the game’s most decorated head coaches, Pat Casey, Pat Bailey, John Gibbons, Brad Ausmus, Ron Gardenhire, Lloyd McClendon, AJ Hinch, and now Gabe Kapler.
 He has been mentored by Detroit Tiger icons, Al Kaline, Alan Trammell, and Jim Leyland.
 Matt’s pitching career has been shaped by Nate Yeskie, Pete Walker, Rick Langford, Jeff Jones, Rich Dubee, Chris Bosio, Rick Anderson, Jeff Pico, Chris Fetter, and Andrew Bailey.

-Matt is a member of the 2022 Seattle Mariners, traded from the San Francisco Giants to his hometown Seattle Mariners at the trade deadline on 8/2/2022.
+In 2022, Matt was a member of the Seattle Mariners, traded from the San Francisco Giants to his hometown team at the trade deadline on 8/2/2022.
 He signed his first free agent contract with San Francisco in March of 2022.
 Matt gave the Seattle Mariners a quality, LHP relief arm, late in the season and during their first playoff run in 21 years, finishing with a 2-0 record, 1.35 ERA, 13 Ks in 13.1 IP, a 0.98 WHIP, allowing only 5 hits (all singles) in 10 appearances.

 Matt launched his professional baseball in July of 2013, after returning from the College World Series in Omaha.
 A month later he was traded with LHP Daniel Norris from the Toronto Blue Jays to the Detroit Tigers for LHP David Price.
 In 2021, Matt became a free agent after seven seasons with Detroit.